Community Service Agreement (link to form)

 Current Community Service Opportunities

-♦ Vine Hill Life Lab needs help with their garden.
+Vine Hill Life Lab needs help with their garden.
 Your tasks would include tidying, sprucing, weeding, laying down mulch, and various other jobs.
 You can schedule this around your availability.
-Contact Marina at mearl@scottsvalleyusd.org
+Contact Amy Paul to sign-up

 ♦ YMCA Camp Campbell is looking for responsible high schoolers to volunteer to be a cabin leader while developing their leadership skills, earning community service hours, and helping create a memorable educational experience for 5th and 6th graders.
 Volunteers commit to Monday through Thursday.
 See Amy Paul Paul for weeks.
 To sign up or to get more information, contact Manager of Volunteer Services at cabinleader@ymcasv.org

 ♦ Santa Cruz Public Library system needs help at their Felton branch.
 You would be part of the North County Advisory Council for Teens (ACT).
 Your duties would include advise and assist the library staff, implement teen services & programming.
 You would also assist with library programs and events.
-Your commitment would be the second Sunday of every month 2-4pm at the Felton Library 6121 Gushee St. For more information contact Ivan at 831-427-7700 x7752 or llamasi@santacruzpl.org
+They met every 3rd Saturday from 2-4pm at the Felton Library 6121 Gushee St. For more information contact Jacqueline at 831-427-7700 or danzigerj@santacruzpl.org

 ♦ Mountain Bikers of Santa Cruz are looking for students to help with their ongoing projects.
 MBOSC are offering regular weekday drop-in trailwork hours typically Tuesday through Friday and you can attend for as little or as long as you'd like.
 Please just RSVP so they know how many volunteers to expect.
 MBOSC provides all tools and equipment along with guidance from staff.
 For more information visit mbosc.org/trailwork or contact Emma at emma@mbosc.org

-♦ Dominican Hospital Gift shop, nursing units, general office work, etc
+Dominican Hospital Gift shop, nursing units and general office work.

 Contact 462-7740